 I also tried to do some sketching/watercolor painting back then and did not have great luck.
-I forget which pens I used for all of it, but they obviously were not water resistant as you can see.
+I forget which pens I used for all of it, but they obviously were not water-resistant as you can see.
 The black pen is a Micron Pen, which I absolutely adore.

 One of my friends from the Flying From Home game (if you like online games, you should check it out), sent me samples of M. Graham, Da Vinci, Daniel Smith, and American Journey watercolor paints over the winter this year.
 She also sent me a few higher quality brushes, as well as a few different samples of watercolor paper.
 Having better tools and paints to work with has made such a world of difference.
-If you want to try watercolors and you can find it in your budget, definitely invest in higher quality, professional paints, tools and paper.
+If you want to try watercolors and you can find it in your budget, definitely invest in higher quality, professional paints, tools, and paper.
 You’ll thank yourself for it.
-Here’s my first painting with the professional quality supplies.
+Here’s my first painting with professional quality supplies.

 The praying mantis was a quick little sketch and painting to play with the paints, after doing some swatches in another sketchbook – I’ll make another post sometime about my swatch sketchbook.
 I moved on to a more complicated sketch and took my time on this one and tried out playing with layers.
 This is a ball python.

 You can see I still have a ways to go with it, but there’s a definite improvement over my first paintings.
 I think I did better, but you can see I need lots of studio time still.
 I have to practice layering and shading a lot more.
-I have a tendency to start with too much color to begin with.
+I have a tendency to start with too much color to start.
 If I could only get myself into the routine of sketching and painting daily or at least weekly, maybe that wouldn’t be as much of a problem.
 I did one for Ostara that helped me with practicing layers.
 Let me know what you think of this bunny.
 It’s modeled after lynx mini rex which I used to breed and show.

 I even have tried some different techniques to simulate bubbles.
 I tried alcohol – the layer I tried it on was too dry to work as it should, but I discovered that it does make a nice effect with the next layer if the alcohol isn’t totally evaporated yet.
 This is the lovely butterflyfish I did a few months ago.
 Since I painted the water first, I used Schmincke Masking Fluid to keep the dark paint out of the areas I wanted to stay lighter.
 This masking fluid is latex-free if anyone needs that!
 I find it works well for me, but like many reviews report, you must make sure it’s completely dry before painting and it should be removed within just 2-3 days to make it the easiest to remove from your watercolor paper.
 What do you think of my butterflyfish?